MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/cloud-deployment-network-considerations.md

 - A physical switch is used for RDMA if you use the network switch for storage.

-### Network intent option: Group compute and storage traffic.
+### Network intent: Group compute and storage traffic

 Network ATC configures two intents.
 The first intent includes compute and storage network traffic, and the second intent includes only management network traffic.
 Each intent must use a different set of network adapter ports.